 Based on the causes, the accounting errors are divided into following categories:

 An error of omission is a business transaction or event not recorded in the books of accounts by mistake.
 Further classifications of Error is Omission are:

 Where a transaction is not recorded in Journal or not at all posted in the respective ledger accountsLedger AccountsLedger in accounting records and processes a firm’s financial data, taken from journal entries.
 This becomes an important financial record for future reference.
 It is used for creating financial statements.
 It is also known as the second book of entry..

 b) Error of Partial Omission

-When a transaction is recorded in the primary book or Journal, however, omitted to post in either one of the ledgers.
+However, a transaction recorded in the primary book or Journal omitted to post in either one of the ledgers is called Partial Omission.